 Posted on

 By Cat Gina Cole

 How did Pagans ever become a church?
-I thought Pagans were anti-church?
-These and other similar questions flood social media these days.
-The word “church” has become something of a swear word in our time.
-It is currently a word that represents control, abuse of power, corruption, telling people how to live, what to believe, and being “Our way or the highway” about every aspect of a person’s life.
-There is a big resistance to that now, not just in the Pagan communities but in general and they are not wrong.
-Christian churches do have that history to them; however, it made me wonder about the origins of the word “church” and its original meaning.
+I thought Pagans were anti-church!
+Similar questions flood social media these days.
+The word church has become something of a swearword in our time.
+It’s often associated with control, abuse of power, corruption, and dictating how people should live and what they should believe—essentially an attitude of “our way or the highway.”
+There’s now widespread resistance to that idea, not just among Pagans but in society at large—and they are not wrong.
+Christian churches do have that history.
+However, this made me wonder about the origins of the word church and its original meaning.
 Continue reading Paganism and Church

+Posted on